adobe/pdf-embed-api-samples/README.md

 ### PDF Preview

+PDF Viewer fills the entire browser window to provide full immersive view for users to read and act on documents.
+To see it in action, copy the files in the ```Full Window Embed Mode``` folder to your computer, and open index.html in a supported browser.

+### Sized Container Embed Mode

+PDF Viewer is embedded in the sized container in slideshow and landscape mode.
+To see it in action, copy the files in the ```Sized Container Embed Mode``` folder to your computer, and open index.html in a supported browser.

+### In-Line Embed Mode

+PDF Viewer is embedded in line within the context of the app / web page.
+To see it in action, copy the files in the ```In-Line Embed Mode``` folder to your computer, and open index.html in a supported browser.

+### Local PDF file Preview

+This sample demonstrates how to render a local PDF file using the SDK.
+It will ask you to pick a PDF file from your computer to start the PDF file rendering using the SDK.
-A sample PDF file preview will be rendered using the SDK.
-To see it in action, copy the files under ```default-view``` folder to your computer, and open index.html in a supported browser.
+To see it in action, copy the files in the ```More Samples/Work with Local File``` folder to your computer, and open index.html in a supported browser.

 ### PDF Preview with Annotation tools

-A sample PDF file preview will be rendered using the SDK, along with annotation tools enabled.
-To see it in action, copy the files under ```annotations-with-save``` folder to your computer, and open index.html in a supported browser.
+PDF Viewer will render PDF file along with annotation tools enabled.
+To see it in action, copy the files in the ```More Samples/PDF Annotations``` folder to your computer, and open index.html in a supported browser.

 Note that by default if a user saves the PDF file after adding comments, the file is downloaded locally.
 This sample shows how to change that behavior, in this case taking no action except adding a small delay.

+### PDF Preview with Events

+This sample shows how to start receiving events from PDF Viewer.
+To see it in action, copy the files in the ```More Samples/Capture View SDK Events``` folder to your computer, and open index.html in a supported browser.

+## Documentation

+For detailed documentation, please check https://www.adobe.com/go/dcviewsdk_docs.

 ## Licensing